Logistics is increasingly acquiring greater importance in the strategic planning of businesses.

 You need to be connected to the network to make use of an automated system.

 Smart devices are already being used, especially in the automotive industry, which allows us to measure energy consumption in real-time, to make the necessary adjustments.

-Intralogistics 4.0 introduces elements of the 4th industrial revolution to the logistic process.
+Intralogistics 4.0 introduces elements of the 4th industrial revolution (industry 4.0) to the logistic process.

 The most important difference is that we are not only referring to the act of handling the product, but also to the collection and management of information about that specific product.
 Now, these two activities form a single indivisible operation.

 This implies an overall change in everything we knew about handling because all the trends and innovations that this industrial revolution brings will modify all the standards known to date within logistics processes.

 Anyone who has run, in the past, an industrial warehouse where products are manufactured knows that logistic processes were characterized by lacking supply control, they were quite dirty and everything was disorganized.

 As time went by, we have seen the addition of racks and forklift trucks, as well as the different inventory configuration systems (LIFO, FIFO, DRIVE-IN, etc.).